gusshawstewart/rds-action/README.md

-# AWS RDS Database Provisioning with Port
+# AWS RDS Database Provisioning with Port using GitLab Pipeline

 This repository contains a GitLab CI/CD pipeline that provisions AWS RDS database instances through Port actions.
 The pipeline creates databases dynamically with unique naming, quota checking, and full Port integration for tracking.